w3c/cg-council/proposals/spec-lifecycle.md

    * W3C has rescinded such endorsement.
    * The work has been abandoned prior to endorsement.

-For Community Group specifications, we have historically only identified two stages:
+For _Community Group specifications_, we have historically only identified two stages:

 * Draft
 * Final.
 The “Final” stage has served two purposes: